gristlabs/grist-help/help/access-rules.md

 Sometimes it is useful to give access to a specific small slice of the document, for example a single row of a table.
-Grist offers a feature called link keys that can help with that.
+Grist offers a feature called "link keys" that can help with that.
 Any parameters in a Grist document URL that end in an underscore are made available to access rules in a `user.LinkKey` variable.
 So for example if a document URL ends in `....?Token_=xx-xx-xx-xx&Flavor_=vanilla`, then `user.LinkKey.Token`